ilopmar/grails-ducksboard-api/README.md

 The following methods are implemented:
 * `pushLongValue(String widgetId, Long value)`: This method is used to push a new long value to update the following widgets: counters, bars, boxes and pins.
 * `pushDoubleValue(String widgetId, Double value)`: This method is used to push a new double value to update the gauge widgets.
-* `incrementLongValue(String widgetId, Long increment = 1)`: This method is user to increment (or decrease) the value of the following widgets: counters, bars, boxes and pins.
 * `pushTimestampValues(String widgetId, List list)`: This method is used to push new values to a absolute or relative graph.
 The `list` param has to be a list of maps with the keys `timestamp` and `value`.
 You can find a detailed explication at http://dev.ducksboard.com/apidoc/slot-kinds/#absolute-graphs
 * `pushLeaderboardValues(String widgetId, List list)`: This method is used to push new values to a leaderboard widget.
 The `list` param has to be a list of maps with the keys `name` and `values`.
 You can find a detailed explication at http://dev.ducksboard.com/apidoc/slot-kinds/#leaderboards
 * `pushTimelineValues(String widgetId, Map map)`: This method is used to push a new value to a timeline widget.
 The `map` param contains the following params `timeline` and `value` (with `title`, `image`, `content` and optionally `link`).
 You can find a detailed explication at http://dev.ducksboard.com/apidoc/slot-kinds/#timelines
 * `pushImage(String widgetId, Map map)`: This method is used to push an image to an image widget.
 The `map` param contains the following params `timeline` and `value` (with `source`, base64 encoded image, and `caption`).
 You can find a detailed explication at http://dev.ducksboard.com/apidoc/slot-kinds/#images
 * `pushImage(String widgetId, File file)`: This method is used to push an image to an image widget.
 The `file` param points to the image we want to push.
 With this method it is not possible to and the caption to the picture.
+* `incrementLongValue(String widgetId, Long increment = 1)`: This method is used to increment (or decrease) the value of the following widgets: counters, bars, boxes and pins.
+This method is deprecated.
+Please use `pushLongDelta`.
+* `pushLongDelta(String widgetId, Long delta = 1)`: This method is user to increment (or decrease) the value of the following widgets: counters, bars, boxes and pins.
+It uses the new ducksboard delta feature, so only one call is made to the server.